shbhm-dev/30DaysofLEETCODE/README.md

 DAY 23 : Bitwise AND of Numbers Range
 Solution
 Given a range [m, n] where 0 <= m <= n <= 2147483647, return the bitwise AND of all numbers in this range, inclusive.

+DAY 24 : Design and implement a data structure for Least Recently Used (LRU) cache.
+It should support the following operations: get and put.

+get(key) - Get the value (will always be positive) of the key if the key exists in the cache, otherwise return -1. put(key, value) - Set or insert the value if the key is not already present.
+When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.

+The cache is initialized with a positive capacity.

+DAY 25 : Given an array of non-negative integers, you are initially positioned at the first index of the array.

+Each element in the array represents your maximum jump length at that position.

+Determine if you are able to reach the last index.